 Students in year 11 and 12 will study either the General or the ATAR Drama course.
 As part of these courses students look at play building skills and techniques as well as Greek, Elizabethan, Commedia dell’Arte, and Australian theatre.

-We also offer a Certificate II in Live Production and Services which has a strong focus on front of house and set construction.
+We also offer CUA20215 – Certificate II in Creative Industries which has a strong focus on front of house and set construction.

 Primary School Performances